Iranian hackers leverage VPN vulnerabilities to install backdoors in corporate and government networks.

 For example, with CVE-2019-11510, “an unauthenticated remote attacker can send a specially crafted URI to perform an arbitrary file read.”
 In other words, by identifying the VPN and sending a particular Uniform Resource Identifier, hackers can read files that are supposed to be protected by the VPN without logging in to the VPN.

-Furthermore, the Iranian APT groups have demonstrated strong technical offensive capabilities and were able to exploit 1-day vulnerabilities in relatively short time frames, from a few hours to a week or two from the date a CVE was published.
+Furthermore, the Iranian APT groups were able to exploit 1-day vulnerabilities in relatively short time frames, from a few hours to a week or two from the date a CVE was published.
 Iranian groups are able to engineer ways to exploit newly discovered vulnerabilities and then apply those methodologies to targeted VPNs, which suggests an advanced ability to rapidly identify targeted VPNs.

 Why VPNs are Easy Targets